5 Tips for Building a Successful Online Business

 Not anymore.
 Today, there is truly global competition across many industries, and the smallest glitch or weakness shown by corporations are quickly exposed, spread virally by consumers through the Internet, and exploited by ruthless competitors.
 The auto industry is a great example.
 No matter how big the company (e.g. GM, Toyota) individuals have the power to make them fall to their knees if they fail to deliver.
 Social media generally isn't friendly to the airline industry as well, but the dangers are worse for smaller businesses who don't have the time or money to invest in online reputation management.

-On the plus side, when used properly, social media marketing and Facebook provides a huge opportunity for entrepreneurs and small business owners.
+On the plus side, when used properly, social media marketing and Facebook provides a huge opportunity for entrepreneurs and small business owners as it's a great way for your most loyal and enthusiastic customers to share their love and excitement for your company and brand.

 5. Have an Attitude of Gratitude